danielmaangi/kcm_data_system_guide/docs/source/setup.rst

 New User
 ****************
-To get a new user started, please submit a request to :xref:`info@globalfundkcm.or.ke` with title "KCM Data System User Account" for accunt creation.
+To get a new user on board, please submit a request to *info@globalfundkcm.or.ke* with title "KCM Data System User Account" for account creation.
 Provide at least the first and last name and email address.

-Get Sublime from :xref:`Sublime` website.

-See the following video for installation help.

-.. youtube:: W9q8CwDKIEw

 Loggin in
 ==============
 See the following video to get started on how to log into the system.

-.. youtube:: SVkR1ZkNusI?list=PLpcSpRrAaOaqQMDlCzE_Y6IUUzaSfYocK
+.. youtube:: iT9cEbh8VXA

 Install Sphinx
 ****************